crixo/workshop-advanced-kubernetes-material/kubernetes/monitoring/README.md

 # Monitoring with Prometheus

-This folder contains Kubernetes manifests to deploy a full monitoring stack composed by: Prometheus, Alertmanager, Grafana and node-exporter.
+This folder contains Kubernetes manifests to deploy a full monitoring stack composed by Prometheus, Alertmanager, Grafana and node-exporter in the `monitoring` namespace.

 It is worth to point out that `node-exporter` is a pod of type `DaemonSet`, meaning that kubernetes will make sure that exactly one `node-exporter` is ran